 - Travel and explore new corners of the globe

 - Choose an experience that interests you and broadens your career prospects

 What does it involve?

 The 6 credit point elective units of study can be taken in Semester 1 (for travel during the previous December/January break) or Semester 2 (travel during the previous June/July break) and involve working with non-government organisations and other development agencies for up to six weeks in a range of Faculty-elected locations across South and South East Asia.
-In 2013 destinations included Vietnam, Cambodia, India and Nepal.
+In 2015 destinations included Vietnam, Cambodia and India.

 What will I be working on?

 We are working with two well-established Australian volunteer agencies to offer you placements that are tailored to your own personal and professional interests.
 The choice is really up to you but we can also help you find your niche if you aren’t sure what kind of placement would suit you.